Click to start searching

 The fact sheets cover:

-• why an incorporated association would want to change structure
+• why an incorporated association would consider changing structure

 • how a transfer of structure can be achieved, what a transfer does, and how membership changes when transferring structures, and